 What We Do

-HOME of Somerset County, Inc. provides a continuum of care for homeless families with children.
+HOME of Somerset County, Inc. provides a continuum of care for at-risk families.
 From emergency shelter through our housing-based programs, professional services are supplemented by a large community support network.
 Professional staff and volunteers provide basic services in a supportive and respectful way that stresses human dignity and empowerment.

 As families enter our program, diverse houses of worship provide emergency shelter, meals and basic needs.
 Families move between congregations on a weekly basis, receiving counseling and support services at the HOME Flynn Day Center in Somerville during the day, while dining and sleeping at the congregations in the evening.
 Volunteers host the families in each location, extending the bond to our community.